morfredus/Meteo_Station/docs/API_REFERENCE.md

 ## External APIs

-- **Open-Meteo:** Used to fetch weather forecast data.
-The request now includes the `daily` parameter to get 3-day forecasts.
+- **Open-Meteo (weather):** Used to fetch weather forecast data.
+The request includes the `daily` parameter to get 3-day forecasts.
+- **Open‑Meteo Air Quality:** Now used as the primary AQI provider (no API key required).
+AQI is converted to the station's 1–5 display scale.